Alice C. Linsley

 St. John of Damascus wrote, "I beseech the people of God, the holy nation, to hold fast to the tradition of the Church... for the gradual erosion of what has been handed down to us will bring down the whole fabric in ruins."
 St. John's warning has found fulfillment within Protestantism, especially in America where tradition is not valued.

 Serving as a "priest" revealed to me the theological and hermeneutical weaknesses of Protestantism.
 I grasped intuitively that the full sacramental life of the Church had been lost by Protestants.
 I had yet to figure out how my being a priestess added to the confusion.
-That would come after years of research into the etiology of the priesthood.
+That would come after years of research into the etiology of the priesthood among Abraham's Hebrew ancestors.

 As a priest I leaned toward the high church Anglo-catholic wing, but found no acceptance there.
 Instead I was often confronted by harsh words, and even verbal abuse, especially from gay clergy of that persuasion.
 I recall a drunk Church of England cleric, who upon discovering my opposition to his homosexual agenda, launched into an embarrassing tirade at a dinner hosted by my Senior Warden and his gracious wife.

-When Protestants set aside the veneration of the Blessed Virgin Mary, they lost the delicate gender balance that characterizes the true Faith.
-Orthodoxy has maintained that balance.
-Typically the Protestant will argue that veneration of Mary is not Biblical.
-This reveals how poorly they understand the Bible.
+The Incarnation is barely spoken of and the veneration of the Blessed Virgin Mary is usually misunderstood and misrepresented as idolatry.
+This reveals how poorly most Protestants understand the Bible.
 The first prophecy of Scripture (Gen. 3:15) concerns the Woman who brings forth the “Seed” of God.
-Through His death and Resurrection He crushes the serpent’s head and restores Paradise (communion with God).
-Note that this Woman is not Eve, as Eve is not named until verse 20.
+Through His death and Resurrection He crushes the serpent’s head and restores communion with God.
 Jesus claimed to be that Seed in John 12:24.
 The Bible and Holy Tradition are consistent in what they testify concerning the fulfillment of this first Biblical prophecy.

-Related reading: Luther Was Wrong About the Priesthood; The Unintended Reformation; Ideologies Opposed to Holy Tradition; What is Holy Tradition?; What is a Priest?; Priest or Presbyter?; Christianity Lacks Originality; Some Thoughts on Women Priests; Dr. Stanley Hauerwas, The End of American Protestantism; The Priesthood in England (Conclusion)
+Related reading: Another Response to "Why I'm Not a Protestant"; Why Women Were Never Priests; Adam Named the Animals; The Unintended Reformation; Ideologies Opposed to Holy Tradition; What is Holy Tradition?; What is a Priest?; Christianity Lacks Originality; Some Thoughts on Women Priests; Dr. Stanley Hauerwas, The End of American Protestantism